tenstorrent/tt-metal/models/demos/wormhole/mistral7b/README.md

 Mistral-7B is running on a single chip.
 If you are running on a T3000 please set the following: `export WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml`

+Note that while running the demo you might see the warning: `Op | WARNING  | TILE layout does not have multicore implementation yet.
+Falling back to 1 core.` This is expected and can be ignored; the demo will run after the warning.

 ```
 # Run the demo with a pre-written batch of 32 user prompts:
 pytest models/demos/wormhole/mistral7b/demo/demo.py::test_demo[general_weights]